 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms were the U.S. Trustee Region 21 “Monthly Operating Reports” for Chapter 11 pages and Local Form 12-10 (Monthly Cash Receipts & Disbursements) for Chapter 12 cases.

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Subdivisions (A), (B), and (F) are amended to maintain a consistent style for references to the court’s website.
 Subdivision (F) is also amended to extend the time for filing the reports from the 15th day to the 21st day following the end of the month, consistent with Chapter 11 practice.